About Norfolk Living Guide: Independent Local Area Guides

 How We Keep the Lights On

 We are an independent site.
 We do not charge for access and we do not hide content behind paywalls.
-Some of our guides contain affiliate links to services we would genuinely recommend: estate agents, solicitors, broadband providers, removal companies.
+Some of our guides contain affiliate links to services we would recommend: estate agents, solicitors, broadband providers, removal companies.
 If you click through and use them, we may earn a small commission at no extra cost to you.

 We also work with a handful of local advertisers and sponsors who share our values.
 None of this influences our editorial content.
 If a town has rubbish broadband, we will say so, even if a broadband provider is advertising on the same page.
 You can read our full Affiliate Disclosure for more details.